 BURNAM: Are you aware that Governor Perry has recently said, “Freedom of religion should not be taken as freedom from religion.”
 And my question is, do you agree with that statement, Ms. Riddle?

 RIDDLE: I would say, Amen.

 Which pretty much sums up the intent of the modification of the pledge, and the accompanying minute of silence; a blatant attempt to force religion back into the government schools.
 It also shows the utter contempt the governor and the majority of the legislature has for anyone who doesn’t share their particular christian beliefs.
 Freedom of religion is a meaningless concept unless it includes freedom from religion; requiring someone to have a religion places constraints upon the person, negating any freedom that might be present.

-As I sit here in 2015 looking back on this letter, I wonder how the leadership of the school read this letter when they received it.
+As I sit here more than twenty years later looking back on this letter, I wonder how the leadership of the school read this letter when they received it.
 I hope they had protective face shields for the spittle-flecked rant they were about to embark on.

-The sad thing is that the bogeyman of the omnipotent state has faded away, yet the insistence by the blindly religious that we should all be christian remains.
-If anything the Religious Right have simply become more strident over the years, not less.
+The bogeyman of the omnipotent state has faded away for me over time and yet the insistence by the blindly religious that we should all be christian remains as troubling as it has always been.
+If anything the Religious Right have simply become more strident over the years not less.
 They do not appear to have learned anything from the many battles they have engaged in and lost when it comes to the subject of making the US a christian nation against the will of the majority who like it just the way it is.

-Socialism is not a bad word, and socialists are not bad people as long as they aren’t state socialists.
-State socialists like the ones who wanted to get children to say pledges before they understood what pledging really means.
+Socialism is not a bad word, and socialists are not bad people as long as they aren’t state socialists né dictators.
+Wannabe dictators like the ones who wanted to get children to say allegiance pledges before these children understood what pledging allegiance really means.
 Another bogeyman that really should be retired, since the mindset that inspired the pledges now looks as alien to us as most of the other concepts of the time do.